Table of Contents

 Trojans horse are dangerous and can cause problems.
 Some tips to safeguard yourself from this include:

 The first step is to install a good quality antivirus.
-SYSVOOT is a potent antivirus that provides robust protection from various threats.
+SYSVOOT Antivirus that provides robust protection from various threats.

 - Whenever any update comes related to your OS, install it.
 Usually, updates fix any existing lacunas which are targeted by hackers and updates work on those loopholes.